Kerosz/reddit-client/README.md

 Almost the entire codebase consists in **Javascript**

-Here is a list of all technologies used:
+Here is a list of technologies used:

 - **React**: Front-end library
 - **Redux**: Global state management
-- **Jest & Enzyme**: Testing suite
+- **Jest & React Testing Library**: Testing suite

 ### Folder structure